The Edmonton region leads in housing affordability

 This trend of increased densification is interesting to me for a few reasons:

 1. There is a correlation between increasing density and walkability, including access to cultural amenities.
 Condominiums are also often more accessible to first time homebuyers.
-These factors mean that increased density is likely to be an important tool for attracting international talent to the region.
+These factors mean that increased density is likely to be an important tool for attracting international talent to the Region.

 2. Increased urban density is good news for preserving the rich agricultural land and wildlife habitat in the larger area.